zevero/kostal/README.md

 The csv-file waits to be imported in your 'logs' directory.
 Be sure to format the TimeExcel colum to "date with time" and use "Insert Diagramm" to view your data.

+## KOSTAL-UI

+Tired of converting your Data to Libreoffice?
+Try the full fledged dynamic web-server [Kostal-UI](www.github.com/zevero/kostal-ui)